Andert51/P-Music_td/README.md

 ## 🎯 Overview

-**P-Music TD** is a Spotify-like music streaming platform that allows users to discover, upload, and play music.
+**Panal-Music** is a Spotify-like music streaming platform that allows users to discover, upload, and play music.
 Built with modern web technologies, it features a robust backend API, responsive frontend, and comprehensive music management capabilities.

 ### Key Highlights